ThoughtSpot recommends that you browse through the following guidelines before you begin embedding.

 Developer users can also customize the look and feel of the UI, add custom actions to an embedded visualization or pinboard, and modify security settings such as CORS and CSP.

-For more information, see User configuration.
+For more information, see Developer access.

-Host application admin Admin privileges to modify the interfaces of your host application.
+Admin privileges to modify the interfaces of your host application.
 For example, to embed ThoughtSpot components in a business application or web page, you may require edit access to the host application.

 Define an authentication method

 To provide a seamless login experience for your application users, you can configure SSO and enable SAML authentication, so that the federated users are automatically authenticated to ThoughtSpot.
 With SSO, you can use your host application, or an external service as the identity provider, and allow authenticated users to access the ThoughtSpot service.
-ThoughtSpot administrators can set up SAML SSO either using the Admin console in the ThoughtSpot application.
+ThoughtSpot administrators can set up SAML SSO using the Admin UI in the ThoughtSpot application.

 To use SSO authentication, you must add the identity provider domain as a SAML redirect domain in the Security Settings page of the Developer portal.